-Known issues · Cloudflare Workers docs
+Known issues

 wrangler dev, all outgoing requests are given the

 cf-workers-preview-tokenheader, which Cloudflare recognizes as a preview request.
 This applies to the entire Cloudflare network, so making HTTP requests to other Cloudflare zones is currently discarded for security reasons.
-To enable a workaround, insert the following code into your Worker script:
+To enable a workaround, insert the following code into your Worker script:const request = new Request(url, incomingRequest);request.headers.delete('cf-workers-preview-token');return await fetch(request);